Oscar (video game)

-Oscar is a platform game that was released on Amiga, Amiga CD32, and MS-DOS in 1993, and the Super Nintendo Entertainment System in 1996.
-It was developed and published by Flair Software.
+Oscar is a 1993 platform game developed and published by Flair Software for the Amiga, Amiga CD32, and MS-DOS.
+It was later released for the Super Nintendo Entertainment System in 1996.
 The CD32 version was bundled with the CD32 console on the same disc as the puzzle game Diggers.
 A Sega Genesis version planned but never released.

 The player controls a character named Oscar through seven Hollywood-themed levels collecting Oscars.

 Reception

 In their April 1994 issue, Computer Gaming World said that the PC version of Oscar was "another very average platformy, arcadey, bounce-'em-around" with "confusing" graphics.
 The magazine predicted that it "will only appeal to total platform addicts who will likely find something better to waggle their joysticks at anyway".